 - Wood burning or natural gas?

-- What design suits you?
+- What design suits you best?